-The members of the Compensation Committee prior to the Spin-off were Steven Rubin (Chairman), Peter Benz, Robert Fried and Donald Mathis, all of whom are independent directors as determined by the NASDAQ listing standards.
-The members of the Compensation Committee after the Spin-off are Donald Mathis (Chairman), Peter Benz and Andrew Frawley, all of whom are independent directors as determined by the NASDAQ listing standards.
+The members of the Compensation Committee during 2019 were Donald Mathis (Chairman), Peter Benz, Andrew Frawley and Barbara Shattuck Kohn, all of whom are independent directors as determined by the NASDAQ listing standards.
 The Compensation Committee is responsible for reviewing and approving compensation of the Company's executive officers and for advising the Board with respect to compensation of the members of the Board or any committee thereof.
-During 2018, the Compensation Committee held three meetings and took five actions by written consent.
+During 2019, the Compensation Committee held five meetings and took five actions by written consent.
 The Board has adopted a written charter for the Compensation Committee and reassesses for adequacy on an annual basis.
 A copy of the Compensation Committee's charter is located on our website at www.fluentco.com on the Investors page under the corporate governance link.